-South African Childhood Cancer Study Group
+South African Children’s Cancer Study Group

-The South African Children’s Cancer Study Group was established in 1987, with membership open to professionals involved in the study or practice of paediatric oncology.
+The South African Children’s Cancer Study Group (SACCSG) was established in 1987, with membership open to professionals involved in the study or practice of paediatric oncology.
 In addition to practicing paediatric oncologists, members include paediatric surgeons, radiation oncologists, ophthalmologists, neurosurgeons, pathologists, radiologists and dieticians.

 Just Footprints Foundation